mascah/cookiecutter-turbo-django/docs/4-guides/testing.rst

 Testing
 ========

-We encourage users to build application tests.
-As best practice, this should be done immediately after documentation of the application being built, before starting on any coding.
+Build tests for your application.
+As best practice, write tests immediately after documenting, before starting on code.

 Pytest
 ------

-This project uses the Pytest_, a framework for easily building simple and scalable tests.
+This project uses Pytest_, a framework for building simple and scalable tests.
 After you have set up to `develop locally`_, run the following commands to make sure the testing environment is ready: ::

     $ pytest